yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ### Save card for future payments

-In addition, you can display a checkbox for saving or enrolling cards using the `cardSaveEnable: true`.
-Below are examples of the checkbox for both card form renders.
+You can display a checkbox for saving or enrolling cards using `cardSaveEnable: true`.
+The following examples show the checkbox for both card form renders:

 ![](https://files.readme.io/bd62c09d3eaf421c95d0df7574f346d99b863383f86cdb3d570d344f7ecf2b3b-complementary-features.png)

 ### Rendering modes

-Below you find screenshots presenting the difference between the following:
+The following screenshots show the difference between:

 * Render modes `modal` and `elements` for the payment method list
 * Render modes `step` and `extends` for the credit card form

 ![](https://files.readme.io/6af3c546704cb7a9474fecdf1dc9a139b611ae585ae72074faeb2a6ea3c620b0-caracteristicas_Complemetarias_web_1.png)

-You also can choose one of the render options for the card form, `step` and `extends`:
+You can also choose one of the render options for the card form, `step` and `extends`:

 ![](https://files.readme.io/c9b56c608ae9542d7f78dd8b9406054eee82169a3b8f3c3b22c8338d9b797939-caracteristicas_Complemetarias_web_2.png)